joshmorgan1000/UTKH/README.md

 This view aligns with general relativity's description of gravity as a distortion of spacetime, reframing spacetime curvature as a large-scale harmonic resonance field.

----

 ### Bridging Microscopic and Macroscopic Physics <a href="#bridging-microscopic-and-macroscopic-physics"></a>

 The principles of UTKH bridge the divide between quantum mechanics and classical physics:
 - **Quantum Scale:** Resonance explains phenomena like superposition and entanglement as interactions of multidimensional oscillations.
 - **Cosmic Scale:** Gravity and large-scale structures are emergent properties of harmonic stability across vast co-orbital systems.

-By unifying these domains, UTKH provides a foundation for understanding the universe at all scales.

 ---

 ## Experimental Predictions <a href="#experimental-predictions"></a>

 The Universal Theory of Kinetic Harmonics (UTKH) offers testable predictions that span diverse domains of physics.
 These experiments aim to validate the theory’s core principles, including resonance-driven attraction, co-orbital stabilization, and the role of hyperdimensional oscillations.
 This chapter outlines specific experimental approaches and expected outcomes.

----

 ### Observing Resonance in Prism-Based Light Experiments <a href="#observing-resonance-in-prism-based-light-experiments"></a>